gvwilson/thirdbit/src/fiction/eimin/index.md

 Whatever was in his cart was obviously heavy: he had tied it securely right over the axle to stop its weight from tipping the cart.
-As he scratched his burros' ears and fed them handfuls of barley he noticed me studying him.
+As he scratched his camels' ears and fed them handfuls of barley he noticed me studying him.